Train to Serve, Train to Protect, and Train to Survive

-It shall be the policy of the Lumpkin County Sheriff’s Office that all sworn, certified officers with the Lumpkin County Sheriff’s Office receive at least 20 hours of training annually on required topics as directed by the Sheriff of Lumpkin County or his designees.
-The amount of required training hours may be changed as directed by the Sheriff of Lumpkin County.
+It shall be the policy of the Lumpkin County Sheriff’s Office that all sworn, certified officers with the Lumpkin County Sheriff’s Office received at least 20 hours of training annually on required topics as directed by the Sheriff of Lumpkin County or his designees.
+The number of required training hours may be changed as directed by the Sheriff of Lumpkin County.

 It shall also be the policy of the Lumpkin County Sheriff’s Office to remove from law enforcement duties any sworn officer who fails to meet the minimum annual training requirements as provided for under Georgia Statute.

 Maintaining a current level of training is very important in the law enforcement community since legal decisions are always changing the accepted norms of law enforcement actions.
 With this in mind, the certified officers employed with the Lumpkin County Sheriff’s Office are expected to participate in obtaining the annual training required to:

 - Maintain the level of training hours as provided for in Georgia Statute 35-8-21

 - Maintain the level of professionalism expected of the employees of the Lumpkin County Sheriff’s Office

 - Georgia POST Council - The “Georgia Peace Officers Standards and Training Council"

 - In-Service Training - Training, in addition to orientation training and basic law enforcement skills training, which may include periodic retraining or refresher training, specialized training, career development, promotional training, advanced training, and/or roll-call training

 - OCGA - The “Official Code of Georgia Annotated”